flxschmidt/Face-Recognition-In-Swift/README.md

 # Face-Recognition-In-Swift

-Face recognition / detection with Apple Vision API in Swift 4 for iOS 11
+## Face Detection and Recognition
+This code example shows you, how you can detect faces on any images by using the API of the Vision Framework.
+For more information about Vision see https://developer.apple.com/documentation/vision

+The detection works with single and multiple faces in the image.

+## Prerequisite
+- Xcode 9
+- Swift 4
+- iOS 11

+## Examples

 ![multiple faces](http://i.imgur.com/pT7Kskd.png)